GrimLink/mage/README.md

 The main focus of mage is being a shorthand and alias for `bin/magento`. so your typing less for the same commands.

-`bin/magento` allready offers the option of typing all there commands in shorter versions.
+`bin/magento` already offers the option of typing all there commands in shorter versions.

 E.g.